LuizEscobarC/super-heavy-api/README.md

 ### Exercises

-- `POST /exercises` - Create a new exercise
+- `POST /exercises` - Create a new exercise with name, muscle group, and description
-- `GET /exercises` - List all exercises
+- `GET /exercises` - List all exercises with their muscle groups
-- `GET /exercises/:id` - Get details of an exercise
+- `GET /exercises/:id` - Get details of an exercise including muscle group
 - `GET /exercises/:id/workouts` - Get an exercise with workouts it belongs to
-- `PATCH /exercises/:id` - Update an exercise
+- `PATCH /exercises/:id` - Update an exercise, including muscle group
 - `DELETE /exercises/:id` - Delete an exercise

 ### Workout Logs